-At heart, Brandyn River Gallagher is first and foremost a writer.
+At heart, Brandyn River Gallagher (they/them) is first and foremost a writer.
 The blood pumped by this writer’s heart is that of a community empowerer, DEIB consultant, facilitator, healthcare nerd, life coach, mediator, and teacher.

 Brandyn is a devoted servant leader committed to the equitable redistribution of happiness.
 Their voice addressing exclusions in clinical studies for transmasculine people improved research methods and design internationally.
 They’ve served communities by providing Diversity, Equity, and Inclusion training, subject matter expertise, and independent consulting on culturally responsive care in health and social services settings since 2015.
 They’re passionate about building people up to achieve their fullest potential, bridging divides across the chasms of structural inequity, and healing collective wounds.